trinodb/trino/docs/src/main/sphinx/connector/mysql.rst

 Trino to MySQL write type mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This connector supports writing the following Trino types and performs conversion to MySQL types with the detailed mappings as shown in the following table.
+The connector maps Trino types to the corresponding MySQL types following this table:

 .. list-table:: Trino to MySQL type mapping
   :widths: 30, 20, 50